 We also found evidence that the OLC attorneys were aware of the result desired by the client and drafted memoranda to support that result, at the expense of their duty of thoroughness, objectivity, and candor.
 The specific techniques the agency proposed were described to the OLC attorneys in detail, and were presented as essential to the success of the interrogation program.
-The waterboard, in particular, was initially portrayed as essential to the success of the suc
+The waterboard, in particular, was initially portrayed as essential to the success of the program.
+As told us, "[M]y personal perspective was there could be thousands of American lives lost" if the techniques were not approved.

 Yoo provided the CIA with an unqualified, permissive statement regarding specific intent in his July 13, 2002 letter, and approved an equally permissive statement in the June 2003 Bullet Points that were drafted in part and reviewed in their entirety by Yoo and for use by the CIA.
 Goldsmith viewed the Bybee Memo itself as a "blank check" that could be used to justify additional EITs without further DOJ review.
-Although Yoo told us that he had concluded that the technique would violate the torture statute, he nevertheless told the client, according to for the Rizzo, that he would "need more time" if the client wanted it approved.
+Although Yoo told us that he had concluded that the technique would violate the torture statute, he nevertheless told the client, according to Rizzo, that he would "need more time" if the client wanted it approved.